CARMinesDouai/MultiRobotExplorationPackages/inria_demo/README.md

 #ROS_MASTER_URI=http://ubiquityrobot:11311 roslaunch inria_demo mapping.launch
 ```

- While every thing is running, use the Xbox 360 controller to move the turtlebot around the environment to perform the mapping, [RVIZ](http://wiki.ros.org/rviz) can be used to view the map on the desktop.
+ While everything is running, use the Xbox 360 controller to move the turtlebot around the environment to perform the mapping, [RVIZ](http://wiki.ros.org/rviz) can be used to view the map on the desktop.
  When the mapping process finishes, run the following command on other terminal to save the map

  ```sh